 Most prostate cancers in the United States are identified through prostate-specific antigen (PSA) screening or digital rectal examination (DRE).
 Prostate-specific antigen is a protein in the blood produced by prostate cells.
 It is widely used as a screening test for prostate cancer.
 Your PSA level can be measured with a simple blood test.
 The higher the PSA level, the more likely that prostate cancer is present.
 In a DRE, a doctor inserts a gloved, lubricated finger into a man’s rectum to feel for any irregular or abnormally firm area in the prostate.
 While most prostate cancers are indicated by PSA results, some cancers produce little PSA but can be detected by DRE.

 An elevated PSA may suggest an increased risk of prostate cancer; however, elevations of PSA can also occur in benign conditions.
 The decision to proceed to biopsy of the prostate is based on a combination of factors, such as PSA, DRE, family history, age, race and other comorbidities and should be done only after discussing the risks and benefits with a physician.

 Deciding how to treat prostate cancer can be a confusing process.
 Each treatment has its own mix of benefits, risks and impacts on quality of life.
 The good news is that several treatments are very successful for many prostate cancer patients, either in providing a cure or keeping the cancer under control for many years.
 However, your physician cannot always tell you specifically which treatment to choose, because for most men, the choice is significantly influenced by personal preferences.
-We encourage you to visit our Health for Life web portal for fuller information.

 In addition to the tumor risk factors described above, treatment choice is influenced by factors such as: